DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - science up your arguments (be intellectually curious)
  - check your sources
  - understand the agenda of who is talking to you
- - don&#39;t trust what is on the media namely when it is selling fear (after all if it is on the media it is because it is rare)
+ - don't trust what is on the media namely when it is selling fear (after all if it is on the media it is because it is rare)
  - FUD (Fear Uncertainty and Doubt) - Used to be used a lot in the technology sector
  - we are living in challenging times which and it is important to understand that facts and solid science are how we need to think about problems and solutions.
-   - not to say that we need to have 100% facts and assurance before decisions are made, but it is important to try to have &#39;fact based decisions&#39; as much as possible
+   - not to say that we need to have 100% facts and assurance before decisions are made, but it is important to try to have 'fact based decisions' as much as possible